Skip to main content

 Image from Aviodrome

-Covering 6,000 square metres, the Aviodrome museum covers all aspects of aeroplanes and the development of flight – all the way from the Wright Brothers’ first successful aircraft up to the enormous Boeing 747.
+Covering 6,000 square metres, the Aviodrome museum covers all aspects of aeroplanes and the development of flight – from the Wright Brothers’ first successful aircraft to the enormous Boeing 747.
 Outside, visitors can even explore a 747, gaining an exclusive peek into parts of the plane that are usually off-limits.
 Investigate the science of flight in the aeroplane laboratory and head to the 4D cinema to catch a film about aviation on the country’s largest film screen!
 Events and exhibitions are organised at the Aviodrome throughout the year.
 Look out for special programmes during the school holidays.

-Batavialand
+Batavialand Shipyard

 Batavialand is a museum in Lelystad where you can find out how people built wooden sailing ships 400 years ago.
 Board the spectacular VOC ship the Batavia, dive into the history of Flevoland, and experience the stories of the pioneers.